Jim-JMCD/genFRN/README.md

 Directories are not permitted as input: root "/" , current directory as "." and parent of current as ".."
 Relative pathes as input will be processed.

+If parent directory name(s) not suitable. _Either:_
+* Temporarily rename the parent directory and run genFRN with Level set 1.   _Or:_
-If parent directory name(s) not suitable, create a directory with a suitable name, move all the files to that directory and run the script.
+* Create a directory with a suitable name, move all the files to that directory and run the script with Level set 1.
 If required, move the files back to their original location.
+See example below.

 ### HOW TO UNDO the renaming.